 - Exercise 1 involves programming and does not require a written response.
 You will be asked to submit the code you wrote for Exercise 1 at the end of the assignment.
-More details are under Section 9 (Submission Instructions), so please read this section carefully. - Make sure you are enrolled in CS279 on Gradescope (https://www.gradescope.com/).
-Please contact the TAs if you do not have access. - Computing options: We have found that software installation for these assignments can be challenging for students.
+More details are under Section 9 (Submission Instructions), so please read this section carefully. - See the Getting Set Up document for information on using all our course platforms (Ed Discussion, Gradescope, QueueStatus, Canvas).
+You will submit this assignment via Gradescope.
+Please contact the TAs via a private Ed post if you do not have access to Gradescope. - Computing options: We have found that software installation for these assignments can be challenging for students.
 Even if you don't have software installation challenges on this assignment, you may have them on assignments 2 and 3.
 As a result, we strongly recommend using the Stanford LTS computers, which have all the necessary software pre-installed.
 Our suggestions for computing options in order of preference are: - 1.
 Using in-person LTS machines: We strongly recommend using these machines for this assignment if you live on-campus or can physically access on-campus buildings.
 Here are links to the full list of LTS locations and the library hours for using the in-person LTS machines.
 The LTS machines in residences are available 24/7, as are the machines in the Lathrop study room.
 Once logged into the LTS machine, download the assignment files from the course website.
 Make sure to save your files to Google Drive or an external drive.
-Files downloaded onto the LTS machines are deleted upon logging out. - 2.
+Files downloaded onto the LTS machines are deleted upon logging out.
+The LTS machines use PyMOL2.5. - 2.
 Self-installed software: If you are not able to use the in-person machines, have a Mac or Linux machine, and are comfortable installing software using the command line, you can try self-installing software.
-This requires installing PyMOL and Anaconda for Python3.9 as outlined in the software handout.
+This requires installing PyMOL2.5 and Anaconda for Python3.9 as outlined in the software handout.
+Make sure you are using PyMOL2.5, as other versions of PyMOL are not compatible with the assignment!
+Carefully follow the instructions to download the correct version.
 Software installation will be harder for assignments 2 and 3, so we suggest getting familiar with LTS machines now if at all possible.
-If this is challenging, contact course staff via a private Ed post by Friday 10/6.

 - 3. Remote LTS access: The number of LTS machines available for remote access is very limited.
 As a result, there could be a shortage if too many students use the LTS remote machines shortly before the due date, so please plan to complete the assignment early.
 See the instructions in working on LTS computers for setup details.
 Once logged into the remote LTS machine, download the assignment files from the course website.
 Make sure to save your files to Google Drive or an external drive.
 Files downloaded onto the LTS machines are deleted upon logging out. - Download the assignment zip file from the course website.(http://web.stanford.edu/class/ cs279/index.html#hw) - Start early to check your software setup.
-Please start the assignment early so that you can take advantage of the available course resources case you run into technical difficulties.
+Please start the assignment early so that you can take advantage of the available course resources in case you run into technical difficulties.
 In particular, make sure you can run PyMOL2.5.
 If you are working locally, you will also need to install matplotlib inside PyMOL, which this assignment will walk you through before Exercise 1.
-If you run into PyMol installation issues, first double check that you correctly followed the installation instructions on the software handout.
+If you run into PyMOL installation issues, first double check that you correctly followed the installation instructions on the software handout.
 If you encounter further issues, please make a post on Ed or come to office hours.